erbth/sdfs/README.md

 	or size is changed.
 However for writing into an existing file without extending its size will only lead to undeterministic mtime overwriting, which is not a problem.

+  * No rate-limiting: If the asynchronous IO requests in flight from clients is too high, the disks may return errors (which propagate as IO errors to the sdfs-client).